Pinaka (Hinduism): Literature

+The first mention of the pinaka is In the Taittirīya and Vājasneyi Samhitas of the Krishna and Shukla Yajurveda respectively.
+Here, Rudra is called as Pinākahasta (one who has the Pināka bow in his hands) and Pinākavāsa (The one who wears the Pināka bow as an ornament).

 In the Shiva Purana, Shiva employed the Pinaka in his duel against Ganesha, who had been appointed to stand guard while his mother Parvati bathed.

 In the Harivamsa Purana, when the Prajapati Daksha performed a yajna for the gods, his ceremony was obstructed by Shiva and a human incarnation of Nandi, who wielded the Pinaka.
 Hari (Vishnu) stood to confront him, accompanied by the adityas and the vasus.
 Shiva struck Hari on his breast, who countered by grabbing his assailant's throat.
 When he strung his own bow Sharanga, the mountain Meru trembled.
 Infuriated, Nandi raised the Pinaka and struck Hari on the head, who stupefied the man with a smile and stood firm, allowing the yajna to resume.

 In the Padma Purana, Shiva employed the Pinaka to combat Jalandhara: